skelsec/msldap/README.md

 `pip install msldap`

 # Prerequisites
- - `winsspi` module.
-For windows only.
-This supports SSPI based authentication.
  - `asn1crypto` module.
 Some LDAP queries incorporate ASN1 strucutres to be sent on top of the ASN1 transport XD
  - `asysocks` module.
 To support socks proxying.
  - `aiocmd` For the interactive client